antb123/stellar-payment-api/README.md

 To deposit assets into a Stellar account, the account must first trust the asset.
 A trustline operation is required only once and the trust will last forever on the account unless removed.
-Python example on how to trust TEMPO's PURPLE asset (used for testnet transactions):
+Python example on how to trust an Anchor asset:
 ```python
 from stellar_sdk.server import Server
 from stellar_sdk.transaction_builder import TransactionBuilder